MattWalterTX/Rancid-Tomatillos/README.md

 - Would also like to extend this to include a genre filtering search

 #### Milestones
-- This project has given us more exposure to React and Router that we were able to apply and test with Cyrpess to ensure a better UX
+- This project has given us more exposure to React and Router that we were able to apply and test with Cyrpess to ensure a better UX, it also got us more familer and comfortable with going through the documentation to solve problems.

 #### Challenges
 - Deployment was oddly more complicated than we envisioned.
 It pointed out an odd type error we missed on our locals where it tried to process the yet un-selected movie id which prevented anything from loading upon deployment.